 Breakfast: 5-6 eggs made into a Spanish omelette with mushrooms, peppers and onions and Eatlean cheese.
 One apple.

-Lunch: 2 salmon fillets in sweet chilli marinade, palm sized portion (dry weight) sticky rice, stir fried vegetables
+Lunch: 2 salmon fillets in sweet chilli marinade, a palm-sized portion (dry weight) sticky rice, stir-fried vegetables

 Evening Snack: Packet of biltong and 2 squares of dark chocolate.

-Once this has become a habit, have a look on packets and see if you can get your Calorie intake to around what you came to when we calculated your Calorie need.
-Write a day’s worth of eating, buy what you need and eat only that for the day – use a diary and write down how you feel.
+Once this has become a habit, have a look at packets and see if you can get your calorie intake to around what you came to when we calculated your calorie need.
+Write a day’s worth of eating, buy what you need and eat only that for the day-use a diary and write down how you feel.
 Repeat that for a few days until you get the hang of it.